CorwinMacGregor/EasyCommands/docs/EasyCommands/threads.md

 ### Queued Threads
 EasyCommands keeps a queue of threads to execute, which it executes from first to last (hence, queue).
 By default, the Main thread is the first in the queue.
 If you queue up more commands to execute using the queue command, those requests will be put on the back of the queue and then executed once the main thread is finished.

-This enables you to queue up things for your script to do once it's done with the current task.
+This enables you to queue up things for your script to do once it is done with the current task.
 This might include building items, creating things from your factory, etc.

 Again, only the first queued thread is executed per tick.